Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Discussion

 \section{Discussion}

-In this section, we first discuss attacks out of our threat model and how \OSPD collaborates with existing solutions to mitigate them.
+In this section, we first discuss attacks out of our threat model and how \OSPD may works with existing solutions to mitigate them.
 Then, we discuss the portability of \OSPD design and how to deploy it under different situations.
 Finally, we discuss the limitations of \OSPD and its future work.